 The data says diverse companies do better

-Research has found that organizations with clear diversity and inclusivity strategies do better financially when compared to companies that do not make an effort to be inclusive.
+Research has found that organizations with clear diversity and inclusion strategies do better financially when compared to companies that do not make an effort to be inclusive.
 One study by BCG found that organizations with higher diversity scores were 45 percent more likely to see bigger revenue.

 Unfortunately, while many can agree that workplaces should hold advancement opportunities for everyone, employers can be slow to enact strategies that support verbal commitment.